 #2) Using a Venue That Can’t Support Both Audiences

-Your event venue or location might be fantastic for showcasing products, displaying cool videos and hosting live entertainment — but could lack the technical capability to handle multiple video streams and wi-fi connections from in-person attendees.
+Your event venue or location might be fantastic for showcasing products, displaying cool videos, and hosting live entertainment — but could lack the technical capability to handle multiple video streams and Wi-Fi connections from in-person attendees.
 Ensure your venue or location has the technical capacity and an onsite technical support team to resolve problems quickly.
-A backup power source is crucial as well because a power outage would sabotage the entire event.
-Finally, the venue or location must also work for in-person and live stream, so avoid picking one that would be challenging to film or uncomfortable or unfeasible for in-person attendees.
+A backup power source is crucial because a power outage would sabotage the entire event.
+Finally, the venue or location must also work for in-person and live streaming, so avoid picking one that would be challenging to film or uncomfortable or unfeasible for in-person attendees.

 You might have dynamic speakers or entertainers who can expertly engage a crowd but may lack the experience or ability to excite a remote audience.
 (Just ask any teacher who had to teach to classroom and remote students simultaneously in 2020 — often, the remote students felt ignored).
 In contrast, you might have an excellent YouTuber or another online influencer who is entirely comfortable speaking to their webcam for hours but would fall apart in front of a live audience.
 Your entertainment or influencer may just need some training or rehearsing.